-If you don’t have an account, you can use my link here to create one, and get up to €25 off your first booking!
+If you don’t have an account, use my link here and get up to €25 off your first booking!

-If you prefer a more luxurious stay, www.booking.com is a great site for finding hotels in the surrounding area – just make sure that it’s close to the centre of Oristano if you don’t have a car.
+If you prefer a more luxurious stay, then check out booking.com.
+It’s a great site for finding hotels in the surrounding area – just make sure that it’s close to the centre of Oristano if you don’t have a car.

 Getting Around Oristano

-Once you’re in Oristano it is really easy to get around on foot, the historical centre is relatively small, and it’s mainly concentrated around the central Piazza Eleonora, named after Eleanor of Arborea where a statue in her honour was erected in 1881.
+Once you’re in Oristano it is really easy to get around on foot.
+The historical centre is relatively small, and it’s mainly concentrated around the central Piazza Eleonora.
+The square was named after Eleanor of Arborea, where a statue in her honour was erected in 1881.

 Oristano also has a relatively efficient bus system in place, thanks to the Sardinian regional transport company ARST.
-Tickets can be bought from newspaper stands and tobacconists, marked with a big black and white T outside the shop.
+You can buy tickets from newspaper stands and tobacconists, marked with a big black and white T outside the shop.

-Daily tickets for €2.50 are also available (biglietti giornalieri), and are valid for the whole day, on any bus within the town.
+Daily tickets for €2.50 are also available (biglietti giornalieri), and are valid for the whole day.

-The exact fare is always needed in cash, as the bus drivers don’t give change or take credit cards.
+You always need the exact fare in cash, as the bus drivers don’t give change or take credit cards.

 If you plan on travelling to the surrounding countryside, or to the small towns around Oristano, ARST buses do provide a service, but timetables vary depending on the day so be sure to check their website here (unfortunately only in Italian) for times.